numpy/numpy/doc/source/dev/howto-docs.rst

 *************************
 What's needed
 *************************
-From a forest-and-trees perspective, NumPy has trees covered.
-NumPy's API reference documentation is generated directly from
+NumPy docs have the details covered.
+API reference documentation is generated directly from
 `docstrings <https://www.python.org/dev/peps/pep-0257/>`_ in the code when the documentation is :ref:`built<howto-build-docs>`.